-One hopes to fuck that’s a small element of this, or better still, a non-element.
+One hopes that’s a small element of this, or better still, a non-element.
 One hopes that, with a spot open on the 40-man and some optionable guys currently on the active roster, the Jays simply saw a chance to pick up a guy who they might be able to turn into something relatively useful.
 (And, y’know, used the fact that they have the worst record in the American League to beat any other waiver claimants to the punch).

 Still… “I wonder what number Neil Ramirez will wear?” is a question we’re now actually asking ourselves about Blue Jays baseball in 2017.